 UServeUtah requires at least one (1) staff person per program to attend all scheduled Quarterly Program Director Training Meetings.
 If multiple staff members are responsible for managing different aspects of the program, all relevant individuals must attend every meeting.
-Funds must be included in this line item for two (2) In-Person Program Director Training Meetings at a minimum of \$150 per person per training.
-For example, one person attending two meetings equals \$300, two people equals \$600.
-Programs are not required to budget funds for the other two quarterly meetings to be held virtually.
+Funds must be included in this line item for three (3) In-Person Program Director Training Meetings at a minimum of \$150 per person per training.
+For example, one person attending three meetings equals \$450, two people equals \$900.